inflect/map/README.md

 `onLoad` | *Function.
 Optional.
 Default value: none.*<br />An event handler that fires when the map has finished loading.
 `onMoveEnd` | *Function.
 Optional.
 Default value: none.*<br />An event handler that fires when the map finishes a pan or a zoom.
 The map event object will be passed into this function.

-<a name="token"></a>
-## Creating a map token

-1. Create an account on [inflect.com](https://inflect.com), or log in if you already have an account.
-If your company has already created a team, ask one of your teammates to invite you to join the team.
-2. On your team page, click the "Team maps" tab.
-3. Click "Create a new map".
-4. Select the data point(s) you'd like to embed on your site, and click "Create map".
-5. Use the resulting 24-character alphanumeric string as your `token` when you init the map.

 ## Styling